Alabama Crimson Tide football under Nick Saban: LSU

 A rivalry within the SEC Western Division occurs yearly between Alabama and the LSU Tigers.
 Starting in 1895, the Tigers were victorious 12–6 in the first meeting.
 The teams did not regularly meet until the mid-1960s during Alabama's dominance of the SEC.
 Between 1971 and 1981, the Crimson Tide won 11 consecutive times.
 In the 1969 game, LSU defeated Alabama 20–15 in Baton Rouge.
 Alabama did not lose again in Baton Rouge until 2000.

 In 2007, the meeting was more heated following Alabama's hiring of head coach Nick Saban, who previously coached at LSU.
 With the hiring, many media outlets dubbed the 2007 meeting as the "Saban Bowl".
 The Crimson Tide lost the first "Saban Bowl" in 2007, won the 2008 and 2009 meetings only to lose in Baton Rouge in 2010.

 In 2011, the teams played as the consensus No. 1 and No. 2 ranked teams in the polls with LSU winning 9–6 in overtime.
 They played each other again for the BCS National Championship with Alabama winning 21–0 to secure its 14th National Championship.
-Alabama won the most recent meeting 42–13 in Baton Rouge, and leads the series 57–27–5.
+In Saban's final game against LSU, Alabama won 42–28 in Tuscaloosa, leaving the series record at 56–27–5 by his retirement..

 Mississippi State

 Alabama's most-played rival is Mississippi State.
 The rivalry has been called the "Battle for Highway 82", with the schools being only 90 miles apart.
 Many cite the 2014 meeting as the biggest game in the series where Alabama faced a #1 ranked, 10–0 Mississippi State team with Dak Prescott as its quarterback.
 Alabama won 25–20, which helped catapult them into the first College Football Playoff.
-Alabama won the most recent meeting 40–17 in Starkville, and leads the series 86–18–3.
+In Saban's final game against Mississippi State, Alabama won 40–17 in Starkville, leaving the series record at 86–18–3 by his retirement..

 Clemson

 The series dates back to 1900 but the rivalry has intensified in recent years, with the last four meetings having national championship implications.
-Alabama leads the series 14–5.
+Alabama lead the series 14–5 by his retirement.

 Florida

 Alabama has a rivalry with the Florida Gators, which was largely developed with the start of the SEC Championship Game.
 Alabama and Florida have met in 10 SEC Title Games (Alabama leads 6–4 in Title games), including the first 3 from 1992 to 1994.
-Alabama won the most recent meeting 31–29 in Gainesville, and leads the entire series 28–14 on the field (27–14 with the Alabama 2005 win vacated).
+In Saban's final game against Florida, Alabama won 31–29 in Gainsville, leaving the series record at 28–14 by his retirement.
+(27–14 with the Alabama 2005 win vacated).